Professor of German

 German and European literary and cultural history from the Middle Ages, Arthurian Studies, digital humanities, transcultural studies.

-Book-in-Progress: Premodern Humanist Applications to Culture as Action: A Preface to a Cultural Game Theory.
+Book-in-Progress: Allegories of Action: Premodern Literary Preludes to a Cultural Game Theory.

 Will Hasty is Waldo W. Neikirk Professor of German Studies and Co-Director of the Center for Medieval and Early Modern Studies.
 He has published widely on medieval and early modern German literature, particularly on medieval romance narratives.
 He is author of numerous books, most recently The Medieval Risk-Reward Society.
 Courts, Adventure, and Love in the European Middle Ages (Columbus: The Ohio State University Press, 2016), and has edited collections of essays and literary encyclopedias.